-It’s an election year and that means a lot of political signs, commercials and visible campaigning which can lead to questions about how we elect officials (like the president!) to office.
+It’s an election year and that means a lot of political signs, commercials and visible campaigning—which can lead to questions about how we elect officials (like the president!) to office.
 Stage some in-house (and at the polls) activities to give little ones an idea of the process.
-Scroll down for 3 simple ideas you can implement on Election Day.
+Scroll down for four simple ideas you can implement on Election Day.

-There are plenty of every day decisions that are worthy of a vote.
+There are plenty of everyday decisions that are worthy of a vote.
 What should you have for dinner?
 Who will read bedtime stories?
-Make a list of the top few household “ballot measures” and let the kiddos cast their vote.
-You can just draw up a few pieces of paper with the initatives and boxes for checkmarks.
+Make a list of the top few household "ballot measures" and let the kiddos cast their vote.
+You can just draw up a few pieces of paper with the initiatives and boxes for checkmarks.